Consumer Warning & Guide · Medicare OTC Benefits

 What is the $2,600 CenturyMed senior card?

-The phrases “CenturyMed senior card,” “century med OTC card,” and “$2,600 senior card” appear frequently in online searches and advertisements.
-CenturyMed is not a federal government agency, and this is not a standard Medicare card issued by the Medicare program.
+The phrases “CenturyMed senior card,” “century med OTC card,” “what is centurymed,” and “$2,600 senior card” appear frequently in online ads and text messages.
+CenturyMed is not a federal government agency.
+The CenturyMed senior card is not a standard Medicare card issued by the Medicare program, and it is not a real OTC card you can apply for on its own.

 Before you respond to a CenturyMed ad